tapaswisharma/eye_gaze/README.md

 Right eye points: (42, 43, 44, 45, 46, 47)

+## Eyeblink detection
+Eyeblink detection refers to identifying and quantifying the occurrence of blinks in a person's eye movements.

+Blinking occurs when:-
+Eyelids are closed
+Eyeballs are no longer visible
+The bottom and upper eyelashes connect

+## 2. EyeGaze Detection
+Eyegaze detection, also known as eye tracking, is a technology that enables the tracking and analysis of eye movements and gaze direction.
+Eyegaze detection systems typically use cameras and infrared sensors to capture eye movements, and sophisticated algorithms to analyze the data.
+The main goal of eyegaze detection is to determine where a person is looking, which can provide valuable insights into their visual attention and cognitive processes.
+It has various applications in different fields, including human-computer interaction, psychology, neuroscience, market research, and assistive technology.

 ## DATA SETS:
 Kaggle eyeblink dataset: https://www.kaggle.com/datasets/nikospetrellis/nitymed.
 Eyeblink using CNN: https://github.com/kairess/eye_blink_detector.
 Eye gaze data set kaggle: https://www.kaggle.com/datasets/4quant/eye-gaze.
 Gaze tracking library: https://github.com/antoinelame/GazeTracking.